 Babies can often behave in mysterious ways which are completely normal.
-Shudders are one of those things and this article aims to explain what can cause shuddering in infants and shed some light on when it’s nothing to worry about and when it might be something to seek medical advice over.
+Baby shudders are one of those things and this article aims to explain what can cause shuddering in infants and shed some light on when baby shivers like a chill is nothing to worry about and when it might be something to seek medical advice over.

 What is a baby shudder?

-Shuddering looks like and sounds like they are cold and their lip may quiver as well.
+Shuddering looks like and sounds like they are cold, and sometimes their lip may quiver as well.
 Other times it looks like they are just shaking something off.
 Then it stops.

-Newborns and toddlers can shudder from time to time just like adults can and the worrying thing for parents and perhaps you reading this is that they can not tell you the cause or what’s up – however, even if they could they would just say it’s nothing.
+Newborns and toddlers can shudder from time to time just like adults can and the worrying thing for parents is that babies can not tell you the cause or what’s up.
+However, even if they could they would probably just say it’s nothing.

 It is instantly recognisable and clearly different to tremors and seizures.